 Learning environment

 Online learning provides a flexible and customizable environment where students can choose their study space and tailor it to suit their preferences.
-Some students may find learning in familiar and comfortable surroundings enhances their concentration and focus.
-Traditional learning occurs in physical classrooms with fixed settings and limited personalization options.
-While some students thrive in this structured environment, others might find it restrictive or distracting.
+Learning in familiar and comfortable surroundings enhances their concentration and focus.
+However, this environment can be susceptible to distractions at home or work.

 Assessment and evaluation